 I said I didn’t know if Debb had been seeing someone else, which I believed as much as them.
 The detecitve held up the note I’d taped to the back door.

 “D.O.G.,” I said.
 “Their dog.”

 My cousin Caroline tried to get me out of my funk for the next couple of months.
-She went around telling me that it was horrible, what happened, that losing Debb was horrific, but that there was the rest of my life to live and that I’d find new friends, friends like Elise and her crowd, who were considerate and kind and welcoming, and that my future lay there, even though I hadn’t seen Elise or any of those mothers and probably never will again, now that I can’t even pretend to be one of them.
+She went around telling me that it was horrible what happened, that losing Debb was horrific, but that there was the rest of my life to live and that I’d find new friends—friends like Elise and her crowd, who were considerate and kind and welcoming—and that my future lay there, even though I hadn’t seen Elise or any of those mothers since that day and probably never would again.
+Those women had no idea what life could turn into.
+They thought there was the drudgery of being a mom on one side and, on the other, there were massages and white wine and bowls of assorted fruit cut up with a knife that would never do them harm.
+How badly I wished I could pretend to be one of them again.

-After dinner I took a shower and watched some of the Oscars—all that dazzle, all those shimmers, like crystals of sugar, sweet and completely soluble.
-Caroline’s ex came over and hung out and quizzed me on my chemistry terms for one of my CC classes.
-One thing led to another and he brought up the foot job I’d given him the last time the Oscars were on.
+After dinner, I took a shower and watched some of the Oscars—all that dazzle, all those shimmers, like crystals of sugar, sweet and completely soluble.
+Caroline’s ex came over like usual and hung out and quizzed me on my chemistry terms for one of my CC classes.
+One thing led to another and he brought up the foot job I’d given him the last time the Oscars were on and Caroline was at work.
+He was already her ex then.
 But this time I let him sleep with me instead, maybe because I was overdue to do it, maybe because of the good feelings I’d had on the beach, maybe because of the generally good direction things seemed to be going with school, etc.

 But sex sucked.
 It really did.
-Well, he said, afterwards, laughing.
-What did you expect?
+And I said so.
+“Well,” he said, afterwards, laughing, “what did you expect?”